Pierre-AmultisDev/aws_cfn_s3_via_apigw/S3viaAPIGW.md

 ApiName:    Name for the API gateway

 ```
-## 4) Create the CustomDomain stack using the Cloudformation script
+## 4) Create the API Gateway stack using the Cloudformation script
-Update the content of _current_version with the this template (for example S3viaAPIGWv001)
+Update the content of _current_version with the this template (for example S3viaAPIGWv001) and run the required command in ../stack_scripts/yaml

 ## 5) Preliminary testing
 Uploading files: